Tucson

 as a way of public visual communication.”

-Join Alfred for this day wherein
+Join Alfred for this memorable day wherein

 he shares his passion and some of his favorite and most significant projects.
 If

-will be featured.
+new as well as some old favorites.
 Alfred will add delightfully to your knowledge of

 Tucson’s public art, the good, the bad, and the ugly!